Message Bus¶

 () |

-Global pipeline behaviors applied to every request |
+Global pipeline behaviors applied to every message |

 Passing None (or no argument) to MessagingModule.register() uses the defaults: